shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-11-05-SCCM-PXE-BCD-WMI.md

 ---
 Troubleshooting PXE and Boot image distribution error "Failed to connect to wmi class 'BcdStore' GenerateBootBcd() failed.
 80041002".

-Today I received an escalation that the operations team are not able to build computers over the network (Distribution Point, PXE & multicast).

-This service was critical as it relates to the business continuity environment of a major client.

-The service was broken after a SCCM infrastructure were upgrade from 1906 to 2002 version.
+---
+After the SCCM infrastructure upgrade from 1906 to 2002 version, updated boot image distribution on to few distribution points were broken.
+This resulted in a problem for end-users to build workstations over the network boot.

-The operational teams had already tried uninstallation of WDS and distribution point, and reinstallation of these roles but the problem didn't resolved.
+The operations team did try uninstallation of WDS and distribution point, and reinstallation of these roles but the problem didn't resolved.
+So an escalation came to me.

 Upon troubleshooting, noticed that the boot image distribution after SCCM upgrade was failing.
 Looking into the log files on distribution point, found the following error: